kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 using (D)TLS or externally configured on both sides, implementations MUST use the first method.

-If the ClientEncryptedSNI value does not match any known ESNIKeys structure, it MUST ignore the extension and proceed with the connection, with the following added behavior:
+If the ClientEncryptedSNI value does not match any known ESNIKeys structure, it MUST ignore the extension and proceed with the connection with the following added behavior:

-- It MUST include the "encrypted_server_name" extension in EncryptedExtensions message with the "response_type" field set to "esni_retry_requested" and the "retry_keys" field set to one or more ESNIKeys structures with up-to-date keys.
+- Send the ESNIKeys that the server recognizes, by including the "encrypted_server_name" extension in EncryptedExtensions.
 Servers MAY supply multiple ESNIKeys values of different versions.
 This allows a server to support multiple versions at once.

-- The server MUST ignore all PSK identities in the ClientHello which correspond to ESNI PSKs.
-ESNI PSKs offered by the client are associated with the ESNI name.
-The server was unable to decrypt then ESNI name, so it should not resume them when using the cleartext SNI name.
-This restriction allows a client to reject resumptions in {{auth-public-name}}.
+- Ignore the session tickets offered by the client, as they are associated with the encrypted server name.
+The server was unable to decrypt then encrypted server name, so it should not resume them when using the cleartext SNI name.
+  This restriction allows a client to reject resumptions in
+  {{auth-public-name}}.

 Note that an unrecognized ClientEncryptedSNI.record_digest value may be a GREASE ESNI extension (see {{grease-extensions}}), so it is necessary